 As a victim of crime, the following services are available to you:

 Advocacy, training, and education efforts on your behalf

-Notification through VINE includes information on an offender’s transfer, release date, death, name change, work release status, escape, recapture, parole interview, and parole decision.
+Notification through NAAVI includes information on an inmate’s transfer, release, death, name change, work release status, escape, recapture, parole interview, and parole decision.